 Another option is to design and build soffits to break up a large ceiling plane and minimize those long uninterrupted areas, which also better defines rooms within such floor plans.

 It’s also critical to let the wall-ceiling joint “float” by securing fasteners 8 inches down the wall and 12 inches along the ceiling from that connection.
 Install the ceiling drywall first, so the intersecting wall panels support that edge against sagging.
 For additional assurance, try truss and drywall clips at the corners and consider stiffer ceiling-rated boards.

-1. Stagger the joints: Stagger the panels, and avoid aligning panel joints with window- and door-framing members.
+1. Stagger the joints: Stagger the panels, and avoid aligning the drywall's panel joints with window- and door-framing members.

 3. Protect the paper: Drive fasteners to hold the wallboard in place without breaking the paper facing (especially at edges) or sinking fasteners too deep into the core.

 4. Let it move: Hold back fasteners no less than 8 inches down the wall and 12 inches along the ceiling from wall-ceiling joints to enable “floating” corners; consider control joints, channels, or clips.